Phase-shifted remote photoplethysmography for estimating heart rate and blood pressure from facial video: Experimental results

 Fig.~\ref{fig:Predicted_signals} shows rPPG signals and their PSD.
 It is worth noting that while acral and reference rPPG signals show almost synchronized phase to each other, facial rPPG signals show phase discrepancy to the acral rPPG signals.
 It implies that that different loss functions for the facial and acral rPPG signals are effective in inferring phase-shifted rPPG signals.
 Figures from Fig.~\ref{fig:Predicted_signals}(a) to Fig.~\ref{fig:Predicted_signals}(e) show examples of rPPG signals in ascending order by heart rate.

 Table~\ref{tab:MMSE-HR bp} presents the results of estimating blood pressure on the MMSE-HR database.
 The proposed BBP-Net for blood pressure estimation outperformed previous methods, achieving MAE and RMSE of 10.19 and 13.01 for SBP and 7.09 and 8.86 for DBP, respectively.
-The algorithms proposed by \cite{rong2021blood} and \cite{schrumpf2021assessment} extracted rPPG signals using a non-parametric approach and estimated blood pressure based on handcrafted features and deep learning models.
+The algorithms proposed by Rong \& Li~\cite{rong2021blood} and Schrumpf et al.~\cite{schrumpf2021assessment} extracted rPPG signals using a non-parametric approach and estimated blood pressure based on handcrafted features and deep learning models.
 These previous studies are similar to our approach in the aspect of extracting rPPG signals in an intermediate step.
-However, the main difference of our proposed method is to analyze phase-shifted rPPG signals extracted from DRP-Net. \cite{chen2023remote} proposed a blood pressure estimation model that utilizes two-dimensional spatiotemporal maps obtained from facial videos.
+However, the main difference of our proposed method is to analyze phase-shifted rPPG signals extracted from DRP-Net.
+Chen et al.~\cite{chen2023remote} proposed a blood pressure estimation model that utilizes two-dimensional spatiotemporal maps obtained from facial videos.
 However, this previous method cannot analyze pulse transit time of rPPG signals and shows insufficient performance for estimating SBP and DBP.
 Experimental results in Table~\ref{tab:MMSE-HR bp} demonstrate that analyzing temporal discrepancy in phase-shifted rPPG signals is meaningful for improving the precision of blood pressure estimation.

 Fig.~\ref{fig:BAplots} presents the Bland-Altman plots of predicted and reference blood pressure for the MMSE-HR database.
-In Fig.~\ref{fig:BAplots}, solid line and dotted lines represent mean error and 95\% limits of agreement (LOA), respectively.
+In Fig.~\ref{fig:BAplots}, solid line and dotted lines represent mean error and 95\% limits of agreement, respectively.
+The results for SBP and DBP show positive errors at higher blood pressure and negative errors at lower blood pressure.
+These results indicate a bias in the estimated blood pressure and suggest that the generalization performance of the blood pressure estimation model is insufficient.
+To improve the generalization performance of the model, it is essential to collect more uniform dataset and broaden its distribution.
+Future work will focus on constructing datasets that include sufficient hypotensive and hypertensive data to enhance the generalizability of blood pressure estimation models.